magento/devdocs/guides/v2.0/install-gde/prereq/apache-user.md

 *	<a href="#install-update-depend-user-group">Add the user to the web server group</a>

 <h2 id="install-update-depend-user-over">Overview of ownership and permissions</h2>
 Even in a development environment, you want your Magento installation to be secure.
-To help prevent issues related to unauthorized people or processes doing potentially harmful things to your system, we've come up with some security guidelines related to file system ownership and security.
+To help prevent issues related to unauthorized people or processes doing potentially harmful things to your system, we recommend some guidelines related to file system ownership and security:

 *	The web server user should *not* own the files and directories on the Magento file system; however, the web server user must have write access to some directories.